 Investing Guide for Teens (And Parents)

-At a certain point, most teenagers reach an age where they stop simply bumming off their parents and make some money of their own.
-At this point, it’s a good idea to start teaching your teens about investing.
+At a certain point, most teenagers reach a point when they stop relying on allowance and start earning money of their own.
+These first few paychecks offer a great opportunity to start teaching your teens about investing.

-Let’s take a look at some things teens and their parents can do to get started.
+Let’s take a look at some things teens and their parents can do to get started with investments.

 Study an Investment Returns Calculator

-One of the most powerful things you can do when introducing teenagers to investing is getting them to understand how much money they can earn over time.
+One of the most powerful things you can do when introducing teenagers to investing is getting them to understand the benefit of time in the market.

 This exercise is especially important for teens because it’s clear that the best way to accumulate large sums is to start early, due to the power of compound returns.

-Consider letting a teen buy some shares of stock in a company of their choosing, and educate them on how shares go up and down, and why.
+Consider letting a teen buy some shares of stock in a company of their choosing.
+Have them check in on the stock's performance now and then, and help them understand why the shares gained or lost value.

-Once teens get a basic understanding of stocks, they can begin investing in mutual funds.
-Mutual funds allow an investor to investing a broad set of stocks and spread out their investment risk.
+Once teens watch their stock choices for a while and develop a basic understanding of markets, they should move onto mutual funds or exchange-traded funds (ETFs).
+These funds allow an investor to invest in a broad set of stocks and spread out their investment risk.

 The best options are funds that offer broad exposure to the stock market with very low expenses.
-Index funds, which are designed to mirror the performance of the S&P 500 and other stock indexes, are popular options.
-Vanguard is well known for offering these funds, and many other mutual fund companies offer similar products with low expenses.
-(Fidelity, for example, now offers index fund products with no expense ratios and no commissions.)
+Index funds designed to mirror the performance of major indices like the S&P 500, Nasdaq, and Dow are popular options.

 Open a Roth IRA